velikanov/velikanov.github.io/_posts/2017-10-28-GetStartedWithJavaAndSpring-PartII-Data.md

 At the beginning it will store the base information about our videos like title, thumbnail and duration.

-Also we need to store the external id of the video to make sure that we don't need to fetch this video second time.
+Also we need to store the external video id to make sure that we don't need to fetch this video second time.

 <code>./library/src/main/java/com/company/library/domain/Video.java</code>
 {% highlight java linenos %}